StudioDeTelevision/admiraljs/README.md

 **EXTENSIBLE** - define your own field editors

-AdmiralJS might also be **PLUGGABLE** on any RESTFUL API
+As AdmiralJS is a webapp, it might also be easily ported for any RESTFUL API.
-ex: with codeigniter, symphony, expressjs, railsjs or whatever and as soon as you can provide http crud controllers http://myserver/todo/create http://myserver/todo/update http://myserver/todo/find http://myserver/todo/destroy

 ## DOCUMENTATION